datapartyjs/dataparty-blog/content/blog/rfparty-a new way to see ble.md

 {{<youtube "bDwpsSFVAN8" >}}

-Today rfparty supports a robust set of queries and is stable enough to the BLE curious to peer into these unseen systems.
+Today rfparty supports a robust set of queries and is stable enough for the BLE curious to peer into these unseen systems.
 We hope to continuously improve the tool and bring more features to close the skills gap needed to audit wireless systems.

 ## Getting rfparty